wdpypere/docs-test-comps/docs/components/afsclt.md

     A regularly-updated AFS CellServDB URL or filename (e.g. from AFS) that this component will copy to local disk.
 The local AFS client will get notified of any additions or changes within a cell.

-- `/software/components/afsclt/libpam` : string

-    Full path to PAM library to use for (Kerberos) authentication.
-The reason this is hooked here instead of in the Kerberos component is that a valid Kerberos config may be useful on a standalone (non-AFS-account) system, but as soon as AFS user accounts are present we absolutely need to properly configure authentication for them.
-Besides, this is historic - on Linux we used authconfig to set the Cell and the PAM config at the same time.

-    Default is to use the pam\_krb5 "flavour" of PAM.
-If you set this, please also set the PAM library options below.

-- `/software/components/afsclt/libpam`\_options\_auth\_auth : string
-- `/software/components/afsclt/libpam`\_options\_auth\_session : string
-- `/software/components/afsclt/libpam`\_options\_auth\_passwd : string
-- `/software/components/afsclt/libpam`\_options\_auth : string

-    Options for the PAM library for the "new session starts" case. `.._auth` is the default for PAM blocks where nothing is configured explicitly.

-- `/software/components/afsclt/libpam`\_options\_refresh: string

-    Options for the PAM library for "old session should get refreshed" case, all PAM blocks.

-### BUGS

-The "debug" and "suidcell" parameters are silently ignored for now.

-The component configures Kerberos authentication.

 ### DEPENDENCIES